Knoblauchpilze/frontend-toolkit/README.md

 - the [svelte documentation](https://svelte.dev/docs/kit/packaging) about packaging and specifically the introduction to get started with how to create the project.
 - this [freecodecamp](https://www.freecodecamp.org/news/how-to-create-and-publish-your-first-npm-package/) tutorial on how to publish an `npm` package: it does not apply 100% to svelte but gives a good overview.
 - this [youtube video](https://www.youtube.com/watch?v=_TymiadmPrc) by `Syntax` which showcases how to publish a svelte package precisely.
+- this [npm documentation](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#repository) link explains how to handle the `provenance` option.